-- b) All lanyards must be Amtrak issued in navy or black. - c) All lanyards must have a "break-away" feature to prevent injury. - d) The "break-away" safety feature must not be modified to prevent it from working. - e) Adornments (other than pins) or un-authorized wording is not permitted on the lanyard. - f) Arm ID Holders "arm bands" (as an alternative option to the lanyards) are only permitted to be worn by Food Service employees.
+- b) All lanyards must be Amtrak approved and have a "break-away" feature to prevent injury. - c) All lanyards must have a "break-away" feature to prevent injury. - d) The "break-away" safety feature must not be modified to prevent it from working. - e) Adornments (other than pins) or un-authorized wording is not permitted on the lanyard. - f) Arm ID Holders "arm bands" (as an alternative option to the lanyards) are only permitted to be worn by Food Service employees.

-11. Accessories
+10. Accessories

+a) Belts

-- a) Belts - Must be black and worn at all times, except with skirts. - Must be plain black leather with a simple unadorned silver or gold tone buckle.
+- Must be black and worn at all times, except with skirts. - Must be plain black leather with a simple unadorned silver or gold tone buckle.